Mogielnica: History

+Mogielnica was granted town rights modelled after Środa Śląska in 1317 by Duke Siemowit II of Masovia.
+It was administratively located in the Biała County in the Rawa Voivodeship in the Greater Poland Province of the Kingdom of Poland.
+In the early modern period, a trade route connecting Warsaw and Kraków ran through the town.
+It was one of the busiest routes in Poland.

 In 1815, the town fell to the Russian Partition of Poland.
 On January 23, 1863, the second day of the January Uprising, the local populace pushed Russian troops out of the town, who however soon recaptured it.
 On February 20, 1864, a clash between Polish insurgents and Russian troops took place near the town.

 In World War I, the Tsarist regime, in reprisal for its own catastrophic failures in battle with Germany, expelled the Jews of Mogielnica.
 The Jewish paper, Haynt, published in Congress Poland, stated in its May 23, 1915 issue (under Russian military censorship): "The entire Jewish population was deported from Mogielnica, roughly 5,000 people.
 They were given a short period of time in which to liquidate their businesses."
 Some of the Jews returned to Mogielnica once Poland re-emerged as a sovereign state in 1918.
+In the interwar period, Mogielnica was administratively located in the Grójec County in the Warsaw Voivodeship.